ABT099/Nexus-ERP/README.md

 ```

 ## License
-This project is not for public use, it just show case the code for
+This project is developed exclusively for a local customer and is not intended for public use.
+This repository exists solely to showcase the code.
+No permission is granted for redistribution, modification, or commercial use.